The congressman who resurrected the Republican health care bill held a townhall. It was brutal.

 Man angrily tells MacArthur: "You have been the single greatest threat to my family."
 Says GOP bill was dead until MacArthur resurrected it. pic.twitter.com/U1O8vTwVBx— Dan Diamond (@ddiamond) May 11, 2017

-MacArthur's response to such questions was to refer back to his own experiences with the health-care system—his oldest daughter, Grace, died when she was 11, and he said it was a motivating factor in his desire to fix what was broken.
+MacArthur's response to such questions was to refer back to his own experiences with the health care system—his oldest daughter, Grace, died when she was 11, and he said it was a motivating factor in his desire to fix what was broken.
 For all the noise anger surrounding what he'd done, MacArthur suggested, MacArthur and his constituents were actually on the same side; he even bristled at the accusation that he was getting rid of Obamacare, even as Republicans have celebrated the bill as a "repeal" of the law.
 MacArthur told the town hall audience frequently that they were not representative of his Republican-leaning district as a whole, and that their preferred solution (a single-payer health care system) wouldn't fly.
-As these things go, he was patient and soft-spoken; it was impossible to imagine President Trump lasting 15 minutes in such an environment, let alone five hours, and most of his colleagues have taken an easier route out—just 14 of the bill's supporters have scheduled town halls during the week-long recess.
+As these things go, he was patient and soft-spoken; it was impossible to imagine President Donald Trump lasting 15 minutes in such an environment, let alone five hours, and most of his colleagues have taken an easier route out—just 14 of the bill's supporters have scheduled town halls during the weeklong recess.

-But the message of the evening was one the bill's opponents are determined to get out whether their congressman shows up or not, and it is not likely to dissipate after five hours.
-Outside the event, and at congressional offices across the country, activists held "die-ins" to protest the estimated 24 million people who will become uninsured if it becomes law; in some districts they've recruited neighboring Democratic representatives to answer their questions instead.
+But the message of the evening was one that the bill's opponents are determined to get out whether their congressman shows up or not, and it is not likely to dissipate after five hours.
+Outside the event and at congressional offices across the country, activists held "die-ins" to protest the estimated 24 million people who will become uninsured if it becomes law; in some districts they've recruited neighboring Democratic representatives to answer their questions instead.
 The stories MacArthur's constituents (and others across the country) are telling at town halls are deeply personal, and bely the allegations of paid protests and outside agitators.
 The president's approval ratings really are in the tank and the bill really does—as more than one attendee pointed out—enjoy the support of just 17 percent of Americans.
 Voters really are scared.

 MacArthur may be able to relate to their pain, as one questioner conceded from the start.
 But none of them seemed to believe he was doing anything to stop it.